Hereditary leiomyomatosis and renal cell cancer syndrome: Signs and symptoms

 Almost all women present with uterine fibroids, approximately 76% with dermal manifestations and 10–16% with renal tumors.

-The uterine fibroids tend to occur at younger age and larger and more numerous than in general population.
+The uterine fibroids tend to occur at younger age and are larger and more numerous than in the general population.
 They may be distinguishable from sporadic fibroids by special histological features such as prominent nucleoli with perinucleolar halos.

 The skin presentation is of asymmetrical, reddish-brown nodules or papules with a firm consistency, predominantly located on the limbs (multiple cutaneous leiomyoma), although they may occur anywhere, including the face.
 The lesions, which are typically painful and most often present during the third decade of life, are piloleiomyomata—a benign smooth muscle tumour arising from the arrectores pilorum muscles of the skin.
 These tumours may also arise in the tunica dartos of the scrotum and the mammillary muscle of the nipple (genital leiomyoma), the smooth muscle of blood vessels (angioleiomyoma) and the lung (pulmonary lymphangioleiomyomatosis).
 A pseudo-Darier sign may be present.

 The renal cell carcinoma tends to be of the papillary (type 2) form and tends to occur more commonly in women than men with this syndrome.
-These cancers present earlier than is usual for renal cell carcinomas (typically in the twenties and thirties) and to be at relatively advanced stages at presentation.
+These cancers present earlier than is usual for renal cell carcinomas (typically in the twenties and thirties) and tend to be at relatively advanced stages at presentation.
 Tumours have rarely been reported in children.
 These tumours occur in ~20% of those with this mutation suggesting that other factors are involved in the pathogenesis.

 These growths increase in size and number throughout the lifetime.
 People with HLRCC have an approximately 15% chance of developing renal cell carcinoma in their lifetime.
-This is most commonly type II papillary renal cell carcinoma which is an aggressive form.
+This is most commonly type II papillary renal cell carcinoma, which is an aggressive form.